PSLmodels/Package-Builder/README.md

 optional arguments:
-  -h, --help       show this help message and exit --local LOCAL    optional flag where LOCAL is name of local directory
+  -h, --help       show this help message and exit --local LOCAL    optional flag where LOCAL is name of top-level directory
-                   containing model source code used to build package, which is installed on local computer as version 0.0.0; no --local option implies model source code is cloned from GitHub REPOSITORY_NAME for MODEL_RELEASE and packages are uploaded to Anaconda Cloud PSLmodels channel for public distribution --also37         optional flag that causes build/upload of packages for Python 3.7
-  --dryrun         optional flag that writes execution plan to stdout and
-                   quits without executing plan --version        optional flag that writes Package-Builder release version
+                   containing the model conda.recipe directory used to build the package that is installed on local computer; no --local option implies model source code is cloned from GitHub REPOSITORY_NAME for MODEL_RELEASE and packages are uploaded to Anaconda Cloud PSLmodels channel for public distribution --dryrun         optional flag that writes execution plan to stdout and quits without executing plan --version        optional flag that writes Package-Builder release version